Huaneng Renewables

 Huaneng Renewables Corporation Limited is a Chinese electricity generation company.
 It is a subsidiary of Chinese state-owned enterprise China Huaneng Group.
 It mainly generated electricity from wind farm, according to the company.

-As of 31 May 2018, the market capitalization of Huaneng Renewables' H shares was HK$16.955 billion.
+As of 31 May 2018, the market capitalization of Huaneng Renewables' H shares was HK$16.955 billion.The company completed its privatization and officially delisted on February 24, 2020.

 History

 Huaneng Renewables started its first initial public offering in 2010.
 However, the firm withdrawn the application and re-applied in 2011.
 On 10 June 2011 Huaneng Renewables listed its H shares on the Stock Exchange of Hong Kong.